Klang Valley Mass Rapid Transit: Network

 Initially, the previous proposed lines by MMC-Gamuda; Red Line will go from Damansara in the northwest to Serdang in the southeast, while Green Line will be from Kepong in the northeast to Cheras in the southwest.
 Both lines will pass through downtown area of Kuala Lumpur and converge at Dataran Perdana (Tun Razak Exchange) near Jalan Tun Razak.
 These routes ultimately went through numerous realignments.
 The final route for MRT Kajang Line is believed to have replaced the Kota Damansara-Cheras Line which was originally proposed by Prasarana in 2006.

 In December 2010, the government approved the implementation of the MRT project and announced preliminary plans for the first line, the MRT Kajang Line, stretching 51 km from Sungai Buloh to Kajang through 31 stations.
 The line will pass through the city centre and will serve densely populated suburban areas including Kota Damansara, Mutiara Damansara, Bandar Utama, Taman Tun Dr Ismail, Bukit Damansara, Cheras, Bandar Tun Hussein Onn and Balakong, with a total catchment population of 1.2 million people.
-Thie line commenced construction in July 2011 and was completed in 2017.
+This line commenced construction in July 2011 and was completed in 2017.

 Followed by the second line, MRT Putrajaya Line.
 It consists of 35 stations over 52.2 km stretching from Sungai Buloh to Putrajaya, passing through the city centre and serves the suburban areas of Kepong, Bandar Sri Damansara, Sentul, Titiwangsa, Kuchai Lama, Sungai Besi, Seri Kembangan and Cyberjaya.
 The line began construction in September 2016 and was fully operational in March 2023.

-In 2023, the government of Malaysia plan to build the third line, the MRT Circle Line.
-The line will consist of 31 stations with 2 provisional stations over 50 km stretching from Bukit Kiara to the University of Malaya and will serve populated residential areas including Sri Hartamas, Titiwangsa, Mont Kiara, Segambut, KL Metropolis, Setapak, Setiawangsa, Cheras, Salak South, Pandan Indah, Cheras, Pantai Dalam and Bangsar South.
+On 17 July 2025, the government approved the Final Railway Scheme for the third line, the MRT Circle Line.
+The line will consist of 33 stations (30 active and 3 provisional) over 51.6 km stretching from Bukit Kiara to the University of Malaya.
+The line is designed as an "Intermediate MRT" (i-MRT) system to facilitate tighter turning radii and reduce land acquisition impact in densely populated areas such as Sri Hartamas, Titiwangsa, Mont Kiara, Setapak, Setiawangsa, Cheras, Salak South, Pandan Indah, and Pantai Dalam.
 The construction of the Circle Line will form the "wheel" feature of the "Wheel and Spoke" model used in the construction of the entire MRT project.
-The line is expected to begin its first phase of operations in December 2028.
+Construction is expected to begin in 2027 with full operations targeted for 2032.